Frazz by Jef Mallett for October 20, 2024

 7. Toby pj kittens

-Justanolddude Premium Member about 14 hours ago
+Justanolddude Premium Member 2 months ago

 Now you all know what it’s like raising an engineer.
 Thinking outside the box, but the box has 1/8" thick walls so inside the box is really less space than outside the box because no one measures the inside of the box from the inside.